nannou-org/nannou/README.md

-# The Nannou Guide
+# nannou - The Guide

-The one-stop-shop for everything someone might want to know about Nannou!
+The one-stop-shop for everything someone might want to know about nannou!

 ## Working on the Book